Transparency

 Janine El-Saghir

-• Most treatments, including those provided by alternative practitioners, must therefore be paid for privately.
+• Most alternative treatments, including many treatments from alternative practitioners, must therefore be paid privately unless covered by a private tariff.

-• Supplementary insurance for alternative medicine reimburses a portion of these treatment costs according to contractual rules.
+• Supplementary insurance reimburses a portion of eligible treatment costs according to contractual rules.

-• Typical tariffs cover a percentage of costs up to an annual limit.
+• Typical tariffs reimburse a percentage of costs up to an annual limit.

-• Coverage, reimbursement limits, waiting periods, and eligible methods vary significantly between private health insurers and individual tariffs.
+• Coverage, reimbursement limits, waiting periods, and eligible methods vary significantly between insurers and tariffs.

-• Alternative medicine insurance is mainly worthwhile for people who regularly use such treatments and want predictable out-of-pocket costs.
+• Alternative medicine insurance is mainly worthwhile for people who regularly use these treatments and want more predictable out-of-pocket costs.

 Author's Note — Supplementary Insurance for Alternative Medicine in Context